 Initially operated by the AQP at Vee Quiva Casino (AQS Site ID 7002) in 2002 and then relocated 2 miles south to Gila Crossing Community School Administrative Campus (AQS ID TT-614-7003) in September 2004.
+In July 2018, site was temporarily relocated to the Komatke Health Clinic as the Gila Crossing Community School Administrative Campus was re-constructed as the new Gila Crossing Community School (grades K-8th).
+The site was then moved permanently onto the new Gila Crossing Community School campus in August 2019.
 This site is located in District 6 on the southwest side of the South Mountain Range near the City of Phoenix and provides background and regional transport ozone monitoring on an urban scale.
-Ozone concentrations at this site exhibit strong diurnal fluctuations caused by oxides of nitrogen (NOx) and volatile organic compounds (VOC) from nearby neighboring jurisdictions in the City of Phoenix.
+Ozone concentrations at this site exhibit strong diurnal fluctuations caused by oxides of nitrogen (NOX) and volatile organic compounds (VOC) from nearby neighboring jurisdictions in the City of Phoenix.
 The monitor generally measures background levels of ozone during prevailing West or East winds.
-However, under the right wind conditions, the monitor can also detect ozone and ozone precursor transport from the PMA, north and east of the monitor location, in the form of elevated ozone readings.
+However, under certain wind conditions, the monitor can also detect ozone and ozone precursor transport from the PMA, north and east of the monitor location, in the form of elevated ozone readings.

-3.2.2 2020 Monitoring Results Summary
+3.2.2 2021 Monitoring Results Summary